TosbackCgusBridge-Bot/CGUs-versions/Paidcontent/Privacy Policy.md

 Service Providers

-Gigaom relies on third party vendors and service providers to provide support and assistance for its products, services and events (â€œService Providersâ€), and we may disclose your Information (including Personally Identifying Information) to these Service Providers to the extent necessary to support our products, services or events, or as otherwise set forth below.
+Gigaom relies on third party vendors and service providers to provide support and assistance for its products, services and events (“Service Providers”), and we may disclose your Information (including Personally Identifying Information) to these Service Providers to the extent necessary to support our products, services or events, or as otherwise set forth below.

 Payment Processors